Espablo/GUI-Generic/lib/SuplaDevice/extras/examples/linux/README.md

         parser:
           use: parser_1

+      - type: ThermHygroMeterParsed
+        name: th1
+        source:
+          type: File
+      # use file "temp_humi.txt" from current folder
+          file: "temp_humi.txt"
+        parser:
+          type: Simple
+          refresh_time_ms: 200
+      # temperature is read from first line of txt file
+        temperature: 0
+      # humidity is read from second line of txt file
+        humidity: 1
+        multiplier_temp: 1
+        multiplier_humi: 1
+        battery_level: 2
+        multiplier_battery_level: 100

 There are some new classes (compared to standard non-Linux supla-device) which names end with "Parsed" word.
 In general, those channels use `parser` and `source` functions to get some data from your computer and put it to that channel.

+### VirtualRelay

+VirtualRelay is pretending to be a relay channel in Supla.
+You can turn it on and off from Supla App, etc.

+It is virtual, because it doesn't control anything - it just keeps state that was set on it.

+There are two optional parameters:
+`name` - name of channel in YAML file - it doesn't have any functional meaning so far.
+`initial_state` - allows to define what state should be set on relay when supla-device application is started.
+Following values are allowed: on, off, restore.
+"off" is default value.
+"restore" will use state storage file to keep and restore relay state.

+### CmdRelay

+CmdRelay is pretending to be a relay channel in Supla.
+It is very similar to VirtualRelay, however additionally it allows to configure Linux command to be executed on every turn on/off action.

+CmdRelay accepts the same parameters as VirtualRelay.
+Additionally it supports two extra configuration options:
+`cmd_on` - command to be exectued on turn on.
+`cmd_off` - command to be executed on turn off.

+When CmdRelay is added without `state` parameter, then it will use internal memory to keep it's state, which will be always consistent with last executed action on relay channel.
+Such state can be saved to Storage.

+Another option for CmdRelay is to define `state` parameter.
+When `state` parameter is defined, it require to use Parser instance (and underlying Source) which is used to read state of this relay channel.
+It works exactly the same as for BinaryParsed channel.
+So you can define data source as file or command and use any available Parser to read your relay state.
+Please remember to keep state refresh rate at reasonable level (i.e. fetching data remotly every 100 ms may not be the best idea :) ).

 ## Parsed channel `source` parameter